typesense/typesense-website/docs-site/content/guide/docsearch.md

 ```

 ::: tip
-`_tag` must be appended to the end of the `$NAME` variable for the attibute to be saved in the schema
+`_tag` must be appended to the end of the `$NAME` variable for the attribute to be saved in the schema.
 :::

 ### Run the Scraper